Appointments

 Appointments at the Cancer Centre at Guy's

-You'll be seen by a member of our gynaecological cancer team.
+You'll see a member of our gynaecological cancer team.
 Sometimes a nurse specialist will also join your appointment.

 After your appointment